 - What type of program/activity do I want to offer (social, educational, etc.)? - Where will this program be/what facilities are available? - What resources do I need to carry out this program?
 Do I need specific equipment and where can I obtain it if needed? - What dates are possibilities for this program how can I maximize attendance and avoid conflicts? - Are there any costs involved in this program?
 Will I need monetary support? - Do I need approval for this program? - Does this program comply with university policies regulating activities?

 Reserving meeting space on campus

 At different times during the year you might find it useful to reserve meeting or activity space on campus.
-Reserve a room by phone, call Dean of Student Office (DOSO) at (313) 577-1010
+Reserve a room by calling the Dean of Students Office (DOSO) at 313-577-1010.